divyanikaushal02-cmd/Loan-Approval-Automation/README.md

 **Divyani Kaushal**

-B.Com (Hons.) | Finance & Risk Management Enthusiast
+MBA (Finance) | Finance & Risk Management Enthusiast

-LinkedIn: *Add your LinkedIn profile here*

 ---

-⭐ If you found this project useful, consider giving it a star on GitHub.
+⭐ If you found this project helpful, consider giving it a star on GitHub.